This is the second part of the blog post series Interview Questions and Answers.

 This is a particular case when one table joins to itself, with one or two aliases to avoid confusion.
-A self join can be of any type, as long as the joined tables are the same.
-A self join is rather unique in that it involves a relationship with only one table.
-The common example is when company has a hierarchal reporting structure whereby one member of staff reports to another.
+A self-join can be of any type, as long as the joined tables are the same.
+A self-join is rather unique in that it involves a relationship with only one table.
+The common example is when a company has a hierarchal reporting structure whereby one member of staff reports to another.
 Self Join can be Outer Join or Inner Join.
 (Read More Here)

 Primary keys are the unique identifiers for each row.
 They must contain unique values and cannot be null.
 Due to their importance in relational databases, Primary keys are the most fundamental of all keys and constraints.
 A table can have only one Primary key.

 Foreign keys are both a method of ensuring data integrity and a manifestation of the relationship between tables.